I was really struck by some data that came out of a Pew Internet Research report on lifelong learning a while back.

 But the reality is that nobody cares about taking a course for the sake of taking a course.
 They care about solving a problem or taking advantage of an opportunity.

-Maybe a course is the way to do that.
+Maybe a course is the way to empower learning.
 At best, though, it is only one way.

-As I’ve noted in many, it pays to think in terms of building a portfolio.
+As I’ve noted in many, it pays to think in terms of building a portfolio of offerings – a Value Ramp.
 Not just of courses, but of multiple ways you can deliver value to your learners.
 Multiple ways to deliver the power.